johnnietse/conference-database-management-system/README.md

 ---

-🔊 The video includes audio narration and is under 5 minutes as per the assignment's requirements
+🔊 The video includes audio narration and is under 5 minutes as per the project's requirements